 - Crisis Connections

-Your call will be directed to one of these crisis centers based on the map to the right.
-Calls are routed by your area code.
+Your call, text, or chat will be directed to one of these crisis centers based on the map to the right.
+Calls and texts are routed by your area code.

 Crisis centers are hiring caring people right now!
 If you are interested in a career helping people in crisis, apply for a job with an NSPL crisis center.